GenichiroAshina7/Glaucoma-Detection-System/README.md

    ```bash
    pip install -r requirements.txt
    ```
+   If error occurs, check your Python version whether or not it is compatible with the installed packages.

 7. Download the hygd_with_cdr_final.ipynb file to the project folder and open in VSCode.
 Select virtual environment as the kernel.

-8. Clear outputs and run all.
+8. Clear all previous outputs and run all.

 9. After the program has ended, run app.py.
 Click on localhost to open the Streamlit app.